 - the similarity of property or services transferred.

 Generally, the tax code stipulates that the best method rule should be used that most accurately measures the arm's length result.
-In any case, the transactions would have to show some profit on each transfer, since a business is not going to sell a product willingly at cost, for no profit.
+In any case, the transactions must show some profit on each transfer, since a business will not sell a product willingly at cost, for no profit.

 Generally, the comparable uncontrolled price method will be used if a comparison can be made, since it is considered the best method to ascertain an at-arm's-length transaction involving the same components.
 If that method is not available, then the other methods must be used.